-(1) Ensures compliance with:

-- (a) programmatic requirements for travel, security issues, and effective use of resources; - (b) requirements governing conference management, adequacy of funding, and non-Federal source travel; - (c) U.S. national security, counterintelligence, and nonproliferation policies for travel to countries on the Sensitive Countries List or involving sensitive subjects; - (d) U.S. export control laws and regulations; and - (e) procedures established by the Office of Defense Nuclear Nonproliferation for reviewing official foreign travel to countries on the list of state sponsors of terrorism maintained by the Department of State. - (2) Ensures that travel requests are entered into FTMS 30 calendar days prior to departure to comply with all requirements for review, approval, and country clearance unless exigent circumstances exist. - (3) Ensures that official/diplomatic passports are obtained for official travel and returned within five (5) working days upon completion of travel. - (4) May request that an official passport be provided to contractor personnel who engage in frequent travel for the Department of Energy.
+- (1) Ensures compliance with: - (a) programmatic requirements for travel, security issues, and effective use of resources; - (b) requirements governing conference management, adequacy of funding, and non-Federal source travel; - (c) U.S. national security, counterintelligence, and nonproliferation policies for travel to countries on the Sensitive Countries List or involving sensitive subjects; - (d) U.S. export control laws and regulations; and - (e) procedures established by the Office of Defense Nuclear Nonproliferation for reviewing official foreign travel to countries on the list of state sponsors of terrorism maintained by the Department of State. - (2) Ensures that travel requests are entered into FTMS 30 calendar days prior to departure to comply with all requirements for review, approval, and country clearance unless exigent circumstances exist. - (3) Ensures that official/diplomatic passports are obtained for official travel. - (4) May request that an official passport be provided to contractor personnel who engage in frequent travel for the Department of Energy.
 The Department of State will determine whether an official or diplomatic passport must be issued. - (5) Ensures that, prior to approving official foreign travel, consideration has been given to employee safety regarding travel including airline carriers and short-term medical and evacuation coverage to all countries. - (6) May grant or delegate approval and oversight of all official foreign travel under their purview. - (7) Ensures closeout of trip requests in the FTMS within 60 calendar days of traveler's return date. - f.
 Responsible Program Secretarial Officer.
-A term used by the DOE foreign travel community and in this Order to describe the approving Secretarial Officer or NNSA Deputy Administrator that is funding or has programmatic interest in the trip.
+A term used by the DOE foreign travel community and in this Order to describe the approving Secretarial Officer or NNSA Deputy Administrator that is funding or has programmatic interest in the trip. - (1) Ensures implementation of the requirements of this Order in facilities under his/her cognizance.

-- (1) Ensures implementation of the requirements of this Order in facilities under his/her cognizance. - (2) Instructs Field Element Managers to notify affected site/facility management contracting officers to incorporate the Contractor Requirements Document (CRD) of this Order into contracts.
-Ensures that procurement requests for new non-site/facility-management contracts require inclusion of the CRD of this Order in the resulting contracts, if appropriate. - (3) Develops and issues instructions for implementing this Order to organizations under his/her programmatic cognizance.
-Instructions for implementation are not to supersede this Order but provide additional program guidance to the travelers to accomplish the specific program element's missions and goals. - (4) Coordinates any additional requirements outside of this Order through the Office of International Travel and Exchange Visitor Programs. - (5) Ensures that country clearance requirements are met and appropriately conveyed to the traveler. - (6) Ensures that appropriate country clearances have been granted before official foreign travel can begin. - (7) Ensures that official/diplomatic passports are obtained for official travel and returned within five (5) working days upon completion of travel. - (8) Reviews and approves, as appropriate, travel requiring a safety review by the Office of Aviation Management. - (9) Communicates with the traveler/travel arranger as to when an approval decision will be forthcoming. - (10) Grants or delegates the granting of final approval of official foreign travel funded by the program element under his/her cognizance, or if there is no DOE funding, having programmatic responsibilities associated with the requested travel. - (11) Establishes requirements for trip reports.

-(12) Ensures completion of foreign travel closeout in FTMS within 60 calendar days of traveler's return.
+(2) Instructs Field Element Managers to notify affected site/facility management contracting officers to incorporate the Contractor Requirements Document (CRD) of this Order into contracts.
+Ensures that procurement requests for new non-site/facility-management contracts require inclusion of the CRD of this Order in the resulting contracts, if appropriate.

+- (3) Develops and issues instructions for implementing this Order to organizations under his/her programmatic cognizance.
+Instructions for implementation are not to supersede this Order but provide additional program guidance to the travelers to accomplish the specific program element's missions and goals. - (4) Coordinates any additional requirements outside of this Order through the Office of Travel Management. - (5) Ensures that country clearance requirements are met and appropriately conveyed to the traveler. - (6) Ensures that appropriate country clearances have been granted before official foreign travel can begin. - (7) Ensures that official/diplomatic passports are obtained for official travel. - (8) Reviews and approves, as appropriate, travel requiring a safety review by the Office of Aviation Management. - (9) Communicates with the traveler/travel arranger as to when an approval decision will be forthcoming. - (10) Grants or delegates the granting of final approval of official foreign travel funded by the program element under his/her cognizance, or if there is no DOE funding, having programmatic responsibilities associated with the requested travel. - (11) Establishes requirements for trip reports. - (12) Ensures completion of foreign travel closeout in FTMS within 60 calendar days of traveler's return.